J-Ramalho/industRial/docs/6_models.md

 F-statistic: 66.8 on 3 and 16 DF,  p-value: 2.88e-09
 ```

 We see that from the first model to the second the R-squared has improved and that the model coefficients are slightly different.
 In R the model coefficients depend on the variable variable data type and on the contrasts setting.
 To obtain equivalent results with the different type coding it is necessary to carefully set the model *contrasts*.
 These differences are due to the calculation of different linear regression equations with different coefficients.
-It is important to be attemptive before using whatever output the system is giving us.
+It is important to be attentive before using whatever output the system is giving us.
 We can see the coefficients and use them to calculate the output with a matrix multiplication  as follows:

 ```r